 Since Lewis Ginter opened The Jefferson in 1895, it has been providing the finest in southern hospitality.
 Designed in the same grand fashion (and by the same architectural firm) as the Public Library and the Frick Museum in New York, it features the same white/cream cold facade.
 Inspired by great Renaissance architecture, the bell tower is reminiscent of St. Mark’s Campanile towering over Piazza San Marco in Venice.

 Inside the hotel, the stoic Renaissance style is abandoned for a more creative (i.e., assortment and range of architectural styles) approach.
 Every room is awash in light from stained glass windows and surfaces are cloaked in deep colors.
 The two-tiered, 36-step grand staircase is said to have inspired the staircase sequence in the film Gone With The Wind.
 The bar in the Lemaire restaurant features Greco-Roman columns.

 But this mix of architectural styles is actually much more than a hodgepodge of elements – it’s called Beaux Arts and was extremely popular at the turn of the 20th century when it was constructed.
 In fact, there is arguably no finer example of Beaux Arts architecture in America than The Jefferson.
 The result for guests is some of the most inviting public spaces of any hotel anywhere.

 The Jefferson Hotel has also played host to human celebrities.
-It has welcomed 13 sitting and former Presidents and so many celebrities that there is a special page on the website devoted to famous guests.
+It has welcomed 13 sitting and former Presidents and so many celebrities that there used to be a special page on the website devoted to all of the famous guests.
 We’re waiting to see how long it takes them to add us to the list!

 In keeping with the Jefferson’s reputation as the place for celebrities in Richmond, we actually spied a CNN personality having breakfast one morning at the table next to us.